top of page

 7. You Have a Persistent Gut Feeling Something’s Off

 You know your child best.
 If something feels off — even if it’s hard to explain — trust that instinct.
 Parents often wait too long, hoping things will improve, when a better fit may be just around the corner.
+Don’t ignore your intuition.
+It can guide you toward a more suitable learning environment for your child.

-Change Isn’t Failure — It’s Progress.
 Switching schools is never easy.
 But staying in the wrong fit can have long-term effects on your child’s growth, confidence, and future success.
 If you’re questioning your child’s current environment, it’s okay to explore.
+Remember, change can lead to positive outcomes.

 💬 What’s Your Story?